Oct 20, 2020

 - Short-term commitment : Some drivers like to switch their vehicles often for short-term leases.

-- Transfer and turn-in fees : In the lease contract, there will be costs for turn-in fees and lease transfer fees.
+- Transfer and turn-in fees : In the contract there will be costs for turn-in snd transfer fees.
 Taxes can also increase the amount needed to transfer.

 - Kilometre limits : Make sure the vehicle has less mileage on it than the yearly limit.
 As a buyer, you want to ensure there are enough kilometres left on the car until the end of the term.

-- Wear and tear : Vehicles with extensive wear and tear should be avoided, as the buyer of the lease takeover will need to pay for repairs.
+- Wear and tear : Vehicles with extensive wear and tear should be avoided, as the new buyer will need to pay for repairs.

 - Hidden repairs : Undetected problems or mechanical issues can be costly.